stevendaye/O-Bundle-Test-Project/README.md

   ```
     {{#if category.name "===" "Special Items"}}
   ```
-  NOTE: Each button *Add All To Cart* is to add products from its related category to the cart.
+  **NOTE**: Each button **Add All To Cart** is to add products from its related category to the cart.
 However, here in our case there is only one product in the category **Special Items** and no products in other default categories.
-So, here I checked to make sure that the button only displays if the user is on Special Items Catagery Page.
+So, here I checked to make sure that the button only displays if the user is on **Special Items Catagery Page**.
 This is handy for this case only.
 Alternatively, should we have products in each of the other categories, the right way to inplement this is to use the Sotrefront's API to check if the current category page has products in this category.
 If there is at least one product we display or enable the button to add items to the cart.

   -- `templates/pages/category.html` (Line 50-55)
   ```